 Reasons for Food Cravings Nutrition During Pregnancy

 There are very many reasons why women experience cravings for food during pregnancy and the simplest explanation is that the body is working twenty-four hours a day and seven days a week for growing the baby healthily.
-Some of these cravings are because of the requirement of the body for additional calories of energy required nutrition during pregnancy.
+Some of these cravings are because of the requirement of the body for additional calories of energy required nutrition during pregnancy and lack of exercises during pregnancy.

 Other reasons for cravings will include nutritional deficiencies, poor nutrition during pregnancy, as vegetarians will experience unusual cravings for steak and red meat, while this could be a symbol for the need of iron.
 Many other women will like to have that food that they would otherwise not have touched.
 There are not very many reasons for the strong sensitivity to cravings amongst pregnant woman and no scientific basis has been given.